 Our highly qualified and experienced loan officers have helped put many into their dream homes, with over $1 billion in mortgages completed in the last year.

 After You’re Pre-Approved

 As your pre-approval has an expiration date, you’ll want to move quickly after getting pre-approved.
 First, you’ll need to find a realtor to work with.
-At Fairway Independent Mortgage Corporation, we have a network of realtors that we can recommend you use.
-We recommend a realtor based on the area you want to buy your home in, your budget, and any other factors relevant to your home search.
+At OneTrust Home Loans, we have a network of realtors that we can recommend for you to use.

 Clients should put as much time and care into selecting their realtor as they did their mortgage lender.
 Your realtor is going to be the key to helping you find the home of your dreams.

 When your realtor knows you have a pre-approval letter, they’ll act quickly to get you set up for viewings.

 Once a lender has pre-approved you for a mortgage, you’ll get a letter you can then take to sellers.
 This letter shows sellers you’ve already started working with a lender, and that the lender is willing to work with you.
 It gives sellers peace of mind to know they won’t be wasting their time with someone who couldn’t afford their house in the first place.